phonowell/node-jquery-lite/README.md

 # node-jquery-lite
 ---

-A tiny plugin for Node.js to write lines in jQuery style.
+A tiny module for Node.js to write lines in jQuery style.

 ## Install
 ---